 This also allows you to choose which accounts to be replicated based on their importance.
 Note that this method is not the same as having a backup; it seeks to have many copies on other servers which already exist.

 Consider simply employing the replication technology explained before; if a server fails, everything will continue to function normally to avoid a halt.
 Even though the server is still up and running, it may not be available at times.
-For example, it replies too slow or responds with metadata because of corruption in the data.
+For example, it replies too slowly or responds with metadata because of corruption in the data.
 As a result, having a component that tracks how quickly the server responds based on CPU or memory loads can assist prevent such delays, saving a lot of time, effort, and money in the long run!